volkovasystems/soft-delete/.warp/protocols/ai-version-control-protocol.md

 4. Version synchronization across files requires careful coordination
 5. Release timing and versioning are business decisions, not technical ones

-**The current version is 0.0.0 and will remain so until explicitly changed by the developer.**
+**The current version is 1.0.0 and represents production-ready status achieved through comprehensive quality assurance.**